The origins of the Christmas Tree

 The Celts would traditionally celebrate the rebirth of the sun (and by extension the start of a new life) upon the winter solstice.
 Each lunar month was represented by a tree, a symbol of fertility, and the month of december of course corresponded with the spruce, the tree of birth.
 So, that’s it: we have the birth of the tree… 😉 The Celts would decorate the spruce’s branches with fruits, flowers and wheat.

 How the Christians cheated the Celts (and then cheated themselves)

 The Church’s aim of course was to impose its belief by eradicating as much as possible the other beliefs, the “old ones”.
-They thus “arbitrarily” chose the date of December 25th to celebrate the birth of Christ: that is, Christmas (in French: Noël, from natalis, natality).
+They thus “arbitrarily” (not that much, but we’ll develop another time) chose the date of December 25th to celebrate the birth of Christ: that is, Christmas (in French: Noël, from natalis, natality).
 As a result, this is also a birth, isn’t it?
 Then everything is fine?
 Well, almost…

 The power of the Church thus imposed itself by crushing little by little the old celtic traditions, from the 4th century of our era on.
 A millenium and a half later, it is clearly an undeniable success.